Are There Wild Cats in California? What You Need to Know!

 On the other hand, feral cats are cats that have never experienced human interaction.
 Or, they may have experienced human interaction in the past, but that socialization dwindled.

 Feral and strays are wild cats because they live outside.
 They hunt for food, aside from the occasional snack from a friendly human.
-They live outdoors, mate with other cats, and risk predator attacks like a wild cat.
+They live outdoors, mate with other cats, and risk predator attacks like from wild cats.

 The biggest downside to this is that domestic cats are an invasive species and can be detrimental to surrounding wildlife.
 That’s why neutering your pet and the TNR (trap-neuter-release) method are important!